Dana Fischer: Background and family life

-Other activities Dana likes include soccer, singing, hula hooping, and gymnastics.
-She is currently a freshman at Canyon Crest Academy.

 Competitive Magic events

-Dana Fischer's first Magic event outside her home was a Two-Headed Giant side event with her father at Grand Prix San Diego in August 2015, aged five; she still could not read all the cards, so Adam guided their play.

-She competed in her first Grand Prix on her own in Portland, Oregon, in August 2016, and attended three other Grand Prix events over the next year.
+Dana Fischer's first Magic event outside her home was a Two-Headed Giant side event with her father at Grand Prix San Diego in August 2015.
+At age five, she could not read all the cards, so her father guided her play.
+She competed in her first Grand Prix on her own in Portland, Oregon in August 2016, and attended three other Grand Prix events over the next year.
 She set herself a goal to win five out of nine matches, which she achieved in Las Vegas in June 2017, at the age of six.
-To do this she needed to play 20-plus games over a 12-hour period with only minor breaks, and do better than 55 percent of the over 3,000 mostly adult players competing.
-She had to miss the last two days of school to attend the Vegas tournament, but neither she nor her parents objected.
-Magic is very educational, the Fischers said, helping her with math, reading, strategic, and social skills ahead of her school grade, though Fischer said she regretted staying up until 2:30 am afterwards.

-Fischer's next goal was to become the youngest player to make the second day of a Grand Prix tournament, which would have required six match wins.
+To accomplish this, she needed to play at least 20 games over a 12-hour period with only minor breaks, and achieve a better record than 55% of the more than 3,000 (mostly adult) players competing.
+Her parents allowed her to miss two days of school to attend the Las Vegas tournament; they said the game is educational and helps Dana with math, reading, strategy, and social skills above her school grade.
+Fischer's next goal was to become the youngest player to make the second day of a Grand Prix tournament, which would require six match wins.

-Commentating at Grand Prix Portland 2017 with Marshall Sutcliffe.
+Fischer was invited to provide commentary on matches at Grand Prix Portland 2017 with Magic commentator Marshall Sutcliffe.

 In 2017 Fischer became known in the competitive Magic community.
 Some of her matches would be "featured", when her game play would be recorded on video and streamed live and/or played after the tournament, and she would be often invited to the color commentator booth to discuss the matches live.
 She got a sponsorship from ChannelFireball, a popular Magic retailer, and tournament organizer, and a documentary video made about her by 60 Second Docs.
 In 2018, Wizards of the Coast, the makers of Magic: The Gathering, made a longer video about her.

 In February 2018, Fischer went to her first tournament outside the United States, in Lyon, France.
 Originally competing in another country would have been a celebration for making day 2 at a United States Grand Prix, but it became a family trip instead.
 She says she was not bothered by non-English language cards, since she could recognize them by picture, the way she learned to play before learning to read.